hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Virtual Good/Unreal Virtual Goods.md

 *4.* Save the *Grant currency* Event and navigate to *Configurator > Cloud Code* and under *Scripts* click *Events*.

-*5.* Select the *Grant currency* event to open the Cloud Code Editor.
+*5.* Select the *GRANT_CURRENCY* Event to open the Cloud Code Editor.
 In the Cloud Code Editor, create a variable that holds the amount being passed in the Event through the *CASH* Attribute and call it *money*.

 *6.* Now get the Player object using *getPlayer* and credit them *currency1* by the *money* value: